3DGenomes/TADpole/README.md

 ### 3.1) Plotting the results

 #### 3.1.1) Dendrogram plot
 Dendrogram with all the hierarchical levels validated by the Broken-Stick model.
+Optimal clusters are highlighted using red squares.
 ```
 plot_dendro(tadpole)
 ```